-My latest MacBook Pro was purchased in 2015.
-It has limited software loaded on it that allows me to do video editing and audio development only.
+The third MacBook Pro was purchased in 2015.
+It has limited software loaded on it that allowed me to do video editing and audio development only.
 It is a sleek machine, lighter, faster and smooth to the touch, sometimes I take it to bed to watch movies.
 I love the way she feels in my hands.
 But enough of all that.
 This post is supposed to be a grumpy one not an erotic one.

 I use my middle computer for going online and I leave my newest computer off-line as much as possible so that it can remain in mint condition.
 I still use the G4 for many creative tasks but only turn it on when I have a major project that needs something done in software that I can’t afford a modern version of.
 I am a manual kind of guy and enjoy using that computer to create great things because it let’s me do it on my terms.
 A hammer is really only a hammer, after all.